wl-net/dataview-rpi-automator/README.md

 ## Generating a X.509 Server Certificate

 In order to provide secure communications between the RPC consumer and the RPC server, TLS is utilized.
-You must create a X.509 Server certificate for this to work.
+You must create a X.509 Server Certificate for this to work.

 <pre>
 openssl genrsa -out server.pem 4096